MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Backend v1.20.1 (February 24, 2021)

 - Fix.
 Customers were still able to delete a connector.
 The stop gap was only added to the UX.
 Measures have been added to check if a connector is associated to a migration.
-If it is, the connector cannot be deleted.
+If it is, the connector can't be deleted.

 ## Backend v1.20.0 (February 16, 2021)

 - Fix.
 Users that only signed in using their Microsoft account were unable to delete their account because the form would prompt them for their password.
 Users are now able to delete their accounts safely.
 - Feature.
 Account managers are able to delete managed users' accounts without being prompted for a password.
 - Improvement.
-Customers running migrations from Egnyte would sometimes get "Could not get folder ACLs" error messages in their user logs.
-This is not descriptive.
+Customers running migrations from Egnyte would sometimes get "Couldn't get folder ACLs" error messages in their user logs.
+This isn't descriptive.
 Messaging has been improved to show the cause of the problem (usually, exceeding API quotas in Egnyte).

 ## Backend v1.19.25 (February 9, 2021)